Discover 10 advantages of train travel and why travelling by train may be the perfect option for your next adventure.

-In Europe I recommend booking train tickets through the Trainline.
-The website is easy to use and in English so no confusions dealing with a variety of languages.
+In Europe, I recommend booking train tickets through the Omio.
+The website is easy to use and in English so no confusion dealing with a variety of languages.

 A Eurail Pass is an all-in-one train ticket giving you flexible access to most trains across Europe.
 Unlike traditional train tickets, with Eurail you can go wherever you want, whenever you want.
 Some trains do ask you to make a reservation, but most trains can be boarded as easily as flashing your Pass.